OmarSamy74/iq-stats-crm/README.md

 ## 🔧 Configuration

-The application uses SQLite database by default.
+The application uses SQLite as its default database.
 The database file will be created automatically on first run.

 ### Environment Variables